unframework/unframework-website/ui-architecture.md

 ---
 layout: service
-title: 'Nick Matantsev: UI Architect'
+title: 'UI Architecture & Engineering'
-tagline: 'UI Architect'
+tagline: 'Professional Services by Nick Matantsev'
 ---

 Building modern Web user interfaces is a battleground of complexity and competing requirements.
 Traditionally underestimated, a slew of "underwater rocks" threaten project deadlines, inflate budgets and result in poorly-performing and alienating user experiences: all despite project teams' best intentions.
 Ever-changing specifications and large codebases compound these effects exponentially.